 Do you offer services for WordPress?
 Then you need to know about WooCommerce.
 The growing shopping market is an opportunity for all freelancers and agencies who operate in the open-source world.
 We'll show you new opportunities and business models for your organization.

 The market is already full of providers ready to set up and administer online shops.
 But very few have developers in their ranks who actually have experience with WooCommerce.
 This is your opportunity!
 Are you part of the WordPress community?
 Have you already been working in the community for a few years?
 These are the two best prerequisites for adding online shops to your portfolio.

-Shop owners report time and time again how hard it is to find service providers and external staff.
+Shop owners report time and again that it is anything but easy to find good service providers and external employees.
 Developers for WordPress and WooCommerce are in demand.
-This expertise can therefore be marketed well and you can expect to charge realistic hourly rates to your customers.
-But you shouldn't underestimate the effort involved in setting up and maintaining a webshop.
+The corresponding knowledge can therefore be marketed well and with realistic hourly rates.
+But you should not underestimate the effort required to set up and maintain a webshop.